enumura1/liquidui-animation/README.md

 <!-- # Short Description -->

-This liquidui-animation Component makes it easy to create a shaking UI in React application.
+This liquidui-animation Component makes it easy to create a shaking UI React application.
 With the liquidui-animation Component, you can implement UI elements with Liquid-like shaking animation in a short time.

 <!-- # Badges -->